Exact sparse reconstruction form Vandermonde matrices: Main Contribution

 By Theorem 1, we can take $A=A(m,n,\lambda)$, and $\breve{x}=x^*$ then we can get the following corollary bacause $spark(A(m,n,\lambda))=m+1$. \begin{corollary} Given an Vandermonde matrix $A(m,n,\lambda)\in \mathbb{R}^{m \times n}$ with $m \leq n$, and $x^*$ is the solution of the following $l_0$-minimization,

 If $\|x^*\|_0< \frac{m+1}{2}$, then we have that

-for any nonzero vector $h\in N(A(m,n,\lambda))$ and $0<p<p^*(A(m,n,\lambda))$ where the matrix function $p^*(A)$ is defined by (\ref{Function}). \end{corollary} \begin{remark} We should realize that the conclusion in Theorem 1 considers every vector $x$ with $\|x\|_0<\frac{spark(A)}{2}$.
+for any nonzero vector $h\in N(A(m,n,\lambda))$ and $0<p<p^*(A(m,n,\lambda))$ where the matrix function $p^*(A)$ is defined by (\ref{Function}). \end{corollary} \begin{remark} In the proof of Theorem 1, the condition $\|\breve{x}\|_0\leq spark(A)/2$ means that $\breve{x}$ is the unique solution of $l_0$-minimization with $b=A\breve{x}$. \end{remark} \begin{remark} We should realize that the conclusion in Theorem 1 considers every vector $x$ with $\|x\|_0<\frac{spark(A)}{2}$.
 Recall the results based on RIP and RIC, these work only consider $k$-spare solution when the matrix $A$ satisfied RIP of order $2k$, and it is obvious that $k<\frac{spark(A)}{2}$ for such a matrix $A$, but the opposite is not always true.
 For these reasons, Theorem 1 has a wider applicability than others. \end{remark} Theorem 1 is the first main result in this paper, we present an analytic expression of $p$ such that $\|x^*\|_p^p<\|x^*+h\|_p^p$ for any $h\in N(A)$.
 Theorem 1 also is the basis for other theorems in this paper.
 We notice that the condition $\|x^*\|_0<\frac{spark(A)}{2}$ is vital to the proof of Theorem 1, so we consider to construct new matrices based on the old one in the following subsection, and these new matrices have a bigger spark number.